Jhy9/Simple-substitution-cipher-solver/Documentation/User-manual.md

 # User manual

 ## Setting up
+1. Download and open folder in terminal
+2. To run program enter command "mvn clean javafx:run"
+3. To generate javadoc enter command "mvn javadoc:javadoc" after which javadoc can be found in folder javadoc.
+4. To run unittests enter command "mvn test"

 ## Using program
 Textfield "Filename" in lower right takes name of the file as input.
 Filename should be written as it appears in folder, for example "testfile.txt".